w3c/wai-media-guide/index.md

   <li>Captions (<a href="https://www.w3.org/WAI/WCAG21/Understanding/media-equiv-captions">WCAG Success Criteria 1.2.2</a>)</li>
   <li>Audio Description (<a href="https://www.w3.org/WAI/WCAG21/Understanding/media-equiv-audio-desc-only">WCAG Success Criteria 1.2.5</a>)</li>
 </ul>
 <p>Requirements are different based on the content and whether they are live or pre-recorded.
-To figure out what your video or audio needs, see <a href="#standards">Managing Accessible Media &amp; Standards</a>.</p>
+To figure out what your video or audio needs, see <a href="@@">Managing Accessible Media &amp; Standards</a>.</p>

 ## Additional Benefits